byoung77/Approximate-Nearest-Neighbors-Project/README.md

 2. determine the highest occupied layer
 3. build the top layer
 4. descend layer by layer, adding new nodes at each layer
-5. analyze connected components on every layer
+5. analyze connected components on every layer (using a Kruskal-style MST procedure)
 6. reconnect disconnected components afterward

 This top-down build is important because each lower layer inherits the graph from the layer above, and then newly eligible nodes are inserted into that layer.